Traineeship in Biology

 It is your responsibility to find a workplace and a supervisor, BIG does not provide details of traineeship opportunities.
 Although you might wish that we supplied a list of traineeship places, there are very good reasons why we choose not to.
 This is an excellent opportunity to practice job-hunting skills.
 And students that have completed the course agree, they feel it encourages them to get involved and take responsibility for their career.

 To get the most out of the course, you need to think hard about what your personal aims are with the course, and what workplace might help you achieve those goals.
-As well as how to contact your workplace, is there a traineeship position you can apply for, someone in your network that can support you, or make direct contact with you intended supervisor?
+As well as how to contact your workplace, is there a traineeship position you can apply for (see for example Mycareer eller Sustainergies), someone in your network that can support you, or make direct contact with you intended supervisor?

 The work plan